 And that was that.
 Setup of the Orbi system had been straightforward and I’d easily managed to get all of my devices connected via a combination of WiFi and Ethernet.
 Now, it was just a matter of seeing how it performed over time.

 Before I share my experiences of how life has been with the Netgear Orbi RBK53 Tri-band Mesh WiFi System over the last 3+ months, I wanted to explain a bit about how it works and some of the technical stuff.
-Although called a mesh network, it actually works a bit differently to a true mesh network.
-This is because the Satellites communicate only with the Router, rather than to each other.
+It’s a true mesh network and can operate in either ‘daisy chain’ or ‘star network’ modes – the ‘best’ mode really depends on the placement of the Satellites and Router and this can be changed in the advanced router interface (via a web browser).

 Each Router is able to handle up to three Satellites, which when placed around the house, create a seamless, whole home WiFi system capable of covering up to 6,000 square feet.
 Each Orbi device has six high performance internal antennas with high-powered ampliﬁers and come with MU-MIMO capability which allows simultaneous data streaming to multiple devices.